 1/2 tsp sugar

-1-15 oz can chicken broth or homemade chicken stock or pork stock
+1 (15) oz can chicken broth or homemade chicken stock or pork stock

-1 3/4 cups water
+2 cups water

-1-9 oz bag washed and ready to eat spinach
+9 oz bag washed and ready-to-eat spinach

-Finely chop a 2-inch section of the green onion tops and set aside in a small bowl.
-This will be used to garnish the soup just before serving.)
+Finely chop a 2 inch section of the green onion tops and set aside in a small bowl.
+(This is used to garnish the soup just before serving.)
 Finely mince the remaining green onions and set aside on the cutting board.